Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Now, private prisons industry are part of those plans.

-Just to read you a little bit, saying private prisons and other companies that provide detention services.
-Are getting ready to cash in on what President -elect Donald Trump has billed as the largest domestic deportation operation in American history.
+That's the headline from a recent story, just to read you a little bit, saying private prisons and other companies that provide detention services are getting ready to cash in on what President-elect Donald Trump has built as the largest domestic deportation operation in American history.

 That includes scouring for as many detention beds as possible with their network of facilities and scouting sites for new buildings to house migrants.